Parkinson's Advanced MasterClass 40 – Module 1

 What will it cost?

-This activity has been supported by sponsorship from Profile Pharma Ltd and Parkinson's Excellence Network.
-The sponsor has had no control over the educational content of this activity.
+This activity has been supported by sponsorship from Profile Pharma Ltd and UK Parkinson's Excellence Network.
+The sponsors have had no control over the educational content of this activity.

 SpeakersDr Peter Fletcher